We love the way our compression shorts feel, but what are the facts?

 - One pilot study showed a positive effect in pain scores and on daily activities after using a maternity support binder for relief of pregnancy-related back pain^

-The compression garments offer a subtle compression force about the abdominal, back and pelvic floor muscles, bringing them into more of a 'middle range' ( OK still not the best over your baby belly, but much better than when not wearing them).
+The compression garments offer a subtle compression force about the abdominal, back and pelvic floor muscles, bringing them into more of a 'middle supportive range' ( OK still not the best over your baby belly, but much better than when not wearing them).
 This 'better position' for the muscles means that they can contract better to support and hold your pelvic joints, thereby reducing your discomfort.

 *Andry Vleeming, Hanne B. Albert, Hans Christian Östgaard, Bengt Sturesson, and Britt Stuge.
 European guidelines for the diagnosis and treatment of pelvic girdle pain (Eur Spine J. Jun 2008; 17(6): 794–819.)